mecha-cms/x.markdown.embed/test.md

 Currently, I don’t really care about Markdown’s lazy block syntax because the main purpose of this tokenizer is only to mark blocks that can be used as a place for the “embed” syntax.
 So, Markdown syntax like “lazy block quote” and “lazy block list” will likely appear inconsistent in the situation below.
 Don’t worry, my Markdown parser will do the tokenization better after this.
-My main focus for now is just to try to make this raw tokenizer to be less complex.
+My main focus for now is just to keep it fast and simple.

     asdf asdf asdf
 asdf asdf asdf